wicksipedia/wicksipedia/README.md

 ### 📙 Blog Posts

+To subscribe to the RSS feed - [wicksipedia.com/feed.xml](https://wicksipedia.com/feed.xml).

 <!--START_SECTION:feed-->
 #### [The downfalls of environment branching patterns](https://wicksipedia.com/blog/downfalls-of-environment-branching-patterns)
 *Explore the pitfalls of using environment-specific branches in CI/CD pipelines and discover how trunk-based branching and binary promotion can streamline your DevOps process.
 Optimize your CI/CD workflow for efficiency and consistency.*